 If you meet any of the five exceptions listed above, your rental of the property is not a rental activity.
-You must then determine whether your rental of the property is:
+You must then determine:

-1. A trade or business activity (see Trade or Business Activities below) and, if so,
+1. Whether your rental of the property is a trade or business activity (see Trade or Business Activities below) and, if so,

-2. Whether you materially participated in the activity for the tax year.

-• If the activity is a trade or business activity in which you did not materially participate, enter the income and losses from the activity on Worksheet 2.

-• If you meet any of the five exceptions listed above and the activity is a trade or business activity in which you did materially participate, report any income or loss from the activity on the forms or schedules you normally use.
+- 2. Whether you materially participated in the activity for the tax year. - If the activity is a trade or business activity in which you did not materially participate, enter the income and losses from the activity on Worksheet 2. - If you meet any of the five exceptions listed above and the activity is a trade or business activity in which you did materially participate, report any income or loss from the activity on the forms or schedules you normally use.

 If you did not meet any of the five exceptions, the rental activity is generally a passive activity.
-Special rules apply if you conduct the rental activity through a publicly traded partnership (PTP) or if any of the rules described under

-Recharacterization of Passive Income on page 5 apply.
+Special rules apply if you conduct the rental activity through a PTP or if any of the rules described under Recharacterization of Passive Income on page 5 apply.
 See the PTP rules on page 10.

-If none of the special rules apply, a passive rental activity is entered on either Worksheet 1 or 2.
+If none of the special rules apply, enter the passive rental activity on Worksheet 1 or 2.